carlonicora/obsidian-rpg-manager/README.md

 - **Story Circle**: A space to develop your adventure's narrative using the story circle method.
 This is optional and particularly useful for plotters.
 - **Major Clues**: A list of significant clues and the narrative paths they could potentially lead to.
 - **Child Chapters**: A list of chapters that form part of the adventure.
 These are automatically generated when you create one or more chapters within the adventure.
+- **Kishōtenketsu**: A plot tool to structure and develop your narrative using a classic Chinese, Korean and Japanese style.
+- **Conflict**: A tool to describe conflicts that help to drive the narrative.
+They helps storytellers set up conflicts that are useful to identify unstructured plots to move the story forward.

 **Notes**: